tendermint/spec/rust-spec/lightclient/supervisor/supervisor_001_draft.md

 - Implementation remark
     - infinite loop unless a light client attack is detected
+	- In typical implementations (e.g., the one in Rust), there are mutliple input actions:
+      `VerifytoLatest`, `LatestTrusted`, and `GetStatus`.
+The
+      information can be easily obtained from the lightstore, so that we do not treat these requests explicitly here but just consider the request for a block of a given height which requires more involved computation and communication.
 - Expected precondition
     - *LCInitData* contains a genesis file or a lightblock.
 - Expected postcondition